thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

 ```

 ## Exercise
-What are the 4 basic steps of creating an interactive Angular web application?
+Turn and talk with your neighbor and discuss what the 4 basic steps of creating an interactive Angular web application.
+Be prepared to share your answer and show each step on a code example.

 ## Questions